-Investment in AIM traded, NEX Exchange traded and unquoted companies, by its nature, involves a higher degree of risk than investment in companies listed on the premium segment of the Official List.
+Investment in AIM traded, Aquis Stock Exchange (formerly NEX Exchange Limited) traded and unquoted companies, by its nature, involves a higher degree of risk than investment in companies listed on the premium segment of the Official List.
 In particular, small companies often have limited product lines, markets or financial resources and may be dependent for their management on a small number of key individuals and may be more susceptible to political, exchange rate, taxation and other regulatory changes.
 In addition, the market for securities in smaller companies is usually less liquid than that for securities in larger companies, bringing with it potential difficulties in acquiring, valuing and disposing of such securities.
 Investment returns will, therefore, be uncertain and involve a higher degree of risk than investment in a company listed on the Official List.